geekobiloba/opensuse-tumbleweed-wsl/README.md

     wsl --shutdown
     ```

+[^gui]: The `guiApplications = false` line
+        prevents running GUI application from WSL,
+        which is normally unneeded.
+        It can fix `fastfect`, too,
+        but we have already a better fix in `wsl` role.

 ##  Using Ansible on WSL from PowerShell

 Run the following command to add `ansible` function to PowerShell profile,